 The Governance Board of Vaughan Park Anglican Retreat Centre invites applications for the annual Vaughan Park Residential Scholarship.

-The scholarship provides the successful applicant with a supportive environment, including accommodation and meals, for a period of three consecutive month’s full time study at the Centre.
+The scholarship provides the successful applicant with a supportive environment, including accommodation and meals, for a period of two consecutive month’s full time study at the Centre.

 Applicants may be lay or ordained, will hold a recognised level of tertiary education, be committed to an approved subject of study and able to be resident at Vaughan Park for the period of the Scholarship.

 The following choice of 2 month periods is available: